vestrel00/contacts-android/docs/customdata/update-custom-data.md

 To help illustrate how custom data integrates with these update APIs, we'll use the `HandleName` and `Gender` custom data.

-> For more info about custom data, read [Integrate custom data](./../customdata/integrate-custom-data.md).
+> ℹ️ For more info about custom data, read [Integrate custom data](./../customdata/integrate-custom-data.md).

 ## Updating custom data via Contacts/RawContacts

 Custom data, just like regular data kinds, are attached to a RawContact.
 They follow the same rules as regular data kinds.

-> For more info, read about [API Entities](./../entities/about-api-entities.md).
+> ℹ️ For more info, read about [API Entities](./../entities/about-api-entities.md).

 For example, you are able to update existing handle names and the gender of an existing RawContact,